 Also known as “Five Years Later” or “TMK” (based on the writers), this permutation of the Legion of Super-Heroes continues on from the Levitz run, but has since been retconned out of existence in several ways.
-Obviously, the first was Zero Hour, which literally wiped it out and replaced it, but also when the “original” Legion was brought back circa 2008, it was a continuation of the Levitz run.
-It’s called the Glorithverse based on the timeline being rewritten early in the run.
+Obviously, the first was Zero Hour, which literally wiped it out and replaced it, but also when the “original” Legion was brought back circa 2008 as a continuation of the Levitz run.
+I called this era the Glorithverse based on the timeline being rewritten early in the run.

 One major difference is that the years that correspond to these volumes are not just current year plus 1000, as they are in other eras.
 It starts off as current year plus 1005, but then the timeline pretty much stays within two calendar years.

 Volume 4 – Baptism by Fire (2995)

 There is no crossover between Legionnaires and the main series while the Bierbaums are still writing.